tomhmoses/fun2/LectureNotes/introduction.lagda.md

 ## Proofs as functional programs

-Notice that we didn't write a *proof* in the usual mathematical sense of the statement
+Notice that we didn't write a *proof*, in the usual mathematical sense, of the statement

 > for any type `A` and any list `xs`, we have that `rev xs = reverse xs`.